ezeoleaf/awesome-golang-repositories/README.md

 [Go-Concurrency](https://github.com/CodePrometheus/Go-Concurrency): Go 并发编程，同步原语，MIT 6.824
 [easeprobe](https://github.com/megaease/easeprobe): A simple, standalone, and lightweight tool that can do health/status checking, written in Go.
 [gmtls](https://github.com/tjfoc/gmtls): GM TLS/SSL Based on Golang (基于国密算法的TLS/SSL代码库)
 [go-shortener](https://github.com/razanfawwaz/go-shortener): A URL shortener service written in Go.
 This service is a part of the Mini Project Alta Kampus Merdeka Batch 3.
+[golang-for-csharp-developers](https://github.com/sravimohan/golang-for-csharp-developers): This is the accompanying code for "Golang for C# Developers" series in my YouTube channel